rbloor/26_digital_test/README.md

 A simple website that does the following:

-1. fetches a problem from xxx using a CURL GET request
+1. fetches a problem from http://tech-test.twentysixstaging.com/ using a CURL GET request

 2. parses the result based on its content type, e.g. xml, json or text